 You may ask yourself, “How can someone be so manipulative?
 Does my partner not understand how much his/her behaviour hurts me?”

 Well, there’s no easy answer to this question, and, the chances that you can change your partner’s behaviour are slim to none.
 You need to consider the following:

 Analyse if somewhere down the line, you actually encouraged such behaviour.
-Most of us crave to be in our partner’s good books, seeking their approval and striving to keep our partner happy all the time.
+Most of us crave to be in our partner’s good books, seeking their approval and striving to keep our partner happy always.
 Remember, no one can bully you unless you LET them.

 2. Confrontation is not the answer